yxqd/luban/docs/faq.rst

     Please update to the most recent version of python 3.2.

+...
+Does luban support python 2?
+    Luban mainly supports python 3.
+    Its support of python 2 is pretty good, but still experimental at this moment.

+...
+There are so many web frameworks, why do I need to use luban?
+    Luban is not really a web framework.
+    It could be used with any python web frameworks.
+    (In fact, luban is at this moment implemented using cherrypy, a minimalist python web framework.)
+    Luban makes it easy for you to create dynamic and powerful web user interface.

 .. get "item of same name has been added, please consider change the name. ..."
 ..
 Give the element a unique name among its siblings, or give it a globally
 ..   unique id.